Hasitha-Welikannage/pahana-edu-billing-system/README.md

 # Pahana Edu – Online Billing System

 ## 📄 Project Description
-The Pahana Edu – Online Billing System is a Java-based web application developed to automate the billing process for a bookshop.
-It replaces manual billing with a secure, efficient, and user-friendly online platform, enabling smooth customer, item, and bill management.
+The Pahana Edu – Online Billing System is a secure and efficient full-stack web application designed to automate the billing process for a bookshop.
+It replaces manual billing with a user-friendly online platform for seamless management of customers, items, and bills.
+The application is built with a clear separation of concerns:

-The system follows a three-tier architecture:
-- Presentation Layer: REST APIs (JAX-RS, Jakarta EE)
-- Service Layer: Business logic and validations
-- Data Access Layer (DAO): Database interactions

----
+- Frontend: A modern, single-page application built with React.js.
+- Backend: A robust RESTful API developed with Java 21 and Jakarta EE (JAX-RS).
+- Database: A relational database managed by MySQL.

+This architecture ensures modularity, scalability, and maintainability, with the frontend and backend communicating through standardized REST API calls.

 ## 🎯 Project Goals
 - Eliminate manual billing inefficiencies